yanxiangyfg/Demo/README.md

 # Demo
-All Demos in reposity is just for Learning.  when you coding, you can refer to these Demos for more efficient work.
+All demos in reposity is just for myself learning.
+When you coding, you can refer to these Demos for more efficient work.